Welcome to Apple Tree Lane Bed & Breakfast

 For a video of Apple Tree Lane Bed & Breakfast in the fall, done by one of our guests, click HERE

 Meet the Innkeepers

 Meet Kerri & Mike

 Mike and Kerri love to welcome guests to their historic homestead and hope that you find it as special of a place as they have!
 But besides "working" to make the Inn warm, welcoming, and comfortable, who are your Innkeepers and what else are they all about?!

 Let's start with Mike.
-Although he prides himself on being the chief lightbulb changer, and head quality control expert of the Inn ("Kerri, why aren't the sodas filled in the guest refrigerator, and it looks like we need more wood stacked for the fireplace..." etc.), Mike's full-time profession is an accountant.
+Although he prides himself on being the chief lightbulb changer, and head quality control expert of the Inn ("Kerri, why aren't the bottled waters stocked in the guest refrigerator, and it looks like we need more wood stacked for the fireplace..." etc.), Mike's full-time profession is an accountant.
 He is an entrepreneur and has owned and operated, Michael R. Thiel, CPA for over 25 years.
 He has offices both in Waupaca and in his hometown of Beaver Dam.

 Although he can "talk numbers" better than anyone I have met, you can always look forward to lively conversation on his other interests of sports (of all kind including Indy Car Racing), music (especially rock & roll of the 70's--ask to see his extensive album collection), radio, his alma mater of UW LaCrosse, festivals, and Puli dogs, in particular.